 - Diamond and varieties o precious stones: South Africa, Botswana.

-At present, Continent Africa consists of people of diverse races and ethnic groups.
-Major groups are:
+At present, the Continent of Africa consists of people of diverse races and ethnic groups.
+The major groups are:

 - Along the Mediterranean Sea and the state of Sahara Semitics, Berbers, and Tuaregs are the dominant groups.